 If diet and exercise aren’t enough to manage blood sugar, those with type 2 diabetes may be prescribed medications to help keep blood sugar levels within target ranges.

 If you have type 2 diabetes, your body produces insulin, but may not use it properly or produce enough of it.
 Your cells don’t respond to insulin, so more sugar keeps circulating in the blood.

 Exercise can help the cells respond better and be more sensitive to insulin.
 The proper diet can also help you avoid spikes in blood sugar.
 This can help keep your pancreas functioning well since high blood sugar levels decrease pancreatic function.

-Carbohydrates are the component in food that affect blood sugar.
+Carbohydrates are the component in food that affects blood sugar the most.
 It’s not the only component that provides calories.
 Foods also contain proteins and fats, which provide calories.

 In general, you want to avoid or minimize your intake of sweetened beverages and foods that are highly processed and high in carbohydrates and unhealthy fat, and low in healthy nutrients.

-For example, a brownie may have as many carbohydrates as a banana, but the fruit also has potassium and vitamins your body needs.
+For example, a brownie may have as many carbohydrates as a banana, but the fruit also has fiber, potassium, and vitamins your body needs.
 Brownies don’t have those benefits.